 When Hurricane Maria hit Puerto Rico in September 2017, New York sent supplies and thousands of volunteers to help rebuild and repair the power system.
 The state also dedicated about $13 million to support 11,000 displaced hurricane victims living in New York City.

-As 6sqft previously reported, Cuomo announced plans for the project last September, on the one-year anniversary of Hurricane Maria’s landfall.
-He established the Hurricane Maria Memorial Commission to solicit designs for a memorial honoring the victims and to stand as an international symbol of the resilience of the Puerto Rican community.
-The commission is overseen by Reps.
-Nydia Velazquez and Jose Serrano, Assembly Member Marcos Crespo, Assembly Member Maritza Davila and New York Secretary of State Rossana Rosado.
+Cuomo announced plans for the project one year after Hurricane Maria’s landfall.
+He established a commission to solicit designs for a memorial honoring the victims and to stand as an international symbol of the resilience of the Puerto Rican community.
+According to the governor, 120 designs were submitted.

 - Search begins for artist to design Hurricane Maria memorial in Battery Park City